Genivia/ugrep/README.md

                  [--color[=WHEN]|--colour[=WHEN]] [--pager[=COMMAND]] [FILE ...]

     DESCRIPTION
            The ugrep utility searches any given input files, selecting lines that match one or more patterns.
 By default, a pattern matches an input line if the regular expression (RE) matches the input line.
 A pattern matches multiple input lines if the RE in the pattern matches one or more newlines in the input.
 An empty pattern matches every line.
 Each input line that matches at least one of the patterns is written to the standard output.

            The ug command is intended for interactive searching, using a .ugrep configuration file located in the working directory or home directory, see CONFIGURATION.  ug is equivalent to ugrep --config and sorts files by name by default.

-           ugrep accepts input of various encoding formats and normalizes the out- put  to UTF-8.
+           ugrep accepts input of various encoding formats and normalizes the output to UTF-8.
 When a UTF byte order mark is present in the input, the input is automatically normalized; otherwise, ugrep assumes the input is ASCII, UTF-8, or raw binary.
-An input encoding format may be speci- fied with option --encoding.
+An input encoding format may be specified with option --encoding.

-           If no FILE arguments are specified and standard input is  read  from  a terminal,  recursive  searches are performed as if -R is specified.
+           If no FILE arguments are specified and standard input is read from a terminal, recursive searches are performed as if -r is specified.
 To force reading from standard input, specify `-' as a FILE argument.

-           Directories specified as FILE arguments are searched without  recursing into  subdirectories,  unless -R, -r, or -2...-9 is specified to search subdirectories.
+           Directories specified as FILE arguments are searched without recursing deeper into subdirectories, unless -r, -r, or -2...-9 is specified to search subdirectories.

            Hidden files and directories are ignored in recursive searches.
 Option -. (--hidden) includes hidden files and directories in recursive searches.

            A query interface is opened with -Q (--query) to interactively specify search patterns and view search results.
 Note that a PATTERN argument cannot be specified in this case.
 To specify one or more patterns with -Q to start searching, use -e PATTERN.

            Option -f FILE matches patterns specified in FILE.
 If FILE is large and defines complex regular expression patterns, then option -P (Perl matching) may improve performance (this omits POSIX DFA construction.)

-           ugrep --help WHAT displays help on options related to WHAT; --help for- mat  displays  help  on --format and --replace formatting; --help regex displays help on regular  expression  syntax  and  conventions;  --help globs  displays help on glob patterns to select files to search; --help fuzzy displays help on fuzzy (approximate) searching.
+           ugrep --help WHAT displays help on options related to WHAT; --help format displays help on --format and --replace formatting; --help regex displays help on regular expression syntax and conventions; --help globs displays help on glob patterns to select files to search; --help fuzzy displays help on fuzzy (approximate) searching.

            The following options are available:

            -A NUM, --after-context=NUM
                   Output NUM lines of trailing context after matching lines.
 Places a --group-separator between contiguous groups of matches.
 If -o is specified, output the match with context to fit NUM columns after the match or shortening the match.
 See also options -B, -C and -y.

            -a, --text
                   Process a binary file as if it were text.
 This is equivalent to